ccb-hms/scDiagnostics/README.md

 cell_type_colors <- color_mapping[cell_types]

 ## Generate the MDS scatter plot with cell type coloring
-visualizeCellTypeMDS(query_data_subset, ref_data_subset, mdata, cell_type_colors, legend_order)
+visualizeCellTypeMDS(query_data = query_data_subset, reference_data = ref_data_subset, mdata = mdata, colors = cell_type_colors, legend_order = legend_order)
 ```

 <img src="man/figures/CMD scatter plot-1.png" width="100%" />

-Upon examining the MDS scatter plot, we observe that the “CD4” and “CD8”
+Upon examining the MDS scatter plot, we observe that the CD4 and CD8
 cell types overlap to some extent.By observing the proximity or overlap
-of different cell types, we can gain insights into their potential
+of different cell types, one can gain insights into their potential
 relationships or shared characteristics.

 The selection of custom genes and desired cell types depends on the